-CASPAR DAVID FRIEDRICH (1774 – 1840) was a painter artist in German Romanticism, famous for his wide landscape painting, at sea or in the high mountains, like in his famous picture ‘The Monk’.
-Most of Friedrich’s landscapes show a few humble human beings in a wide surrounding, very often seen from their back.
+Caspar David Friedrich (1774 – 1840), his artist quotes on Romantic art and landscape painting.
+Friedrich was a leading painter-artist of German Romanticism, famous for his wide landscape paintings of sea-views or in the high mountains, like his famous picture ‘The Monk’.
+Most of Friedrich’s landscapes show humble human beings in a wide surrounding, very often seen from their back.
 Friedrich’s primary interest as an Romantic artist was the contemplation of Nature.
-His often symbolic art works seek to convey a subjective, emotional response to Nature.
-Friedrich’s paintings characteristically set a human presence in diminished perspective amid expansive landscapes, reducing the figures to a scale that directs “the viewer’s gaze towards their metaphysical dimension” (Christopher John Murray) of Nature.
-At the bottom some useful art links for biography notes and more information about the great painter Caspar David Friedrich (ed: Fons Heijnsbroek).
+Famous paintings of Friedrich are ‘Wanderer, The Monk, Moonrise, Winterreise’ His symbolic paintng art wants to convey a subjective, emotional response to Nature in the spectator of his art.

 Caspar David Friedrich: ‘Moonrise’, 1822 |